fpco/ide-backend/setup/SETUP.md

 ghc 7.8
 -------

-The instructions for 7.8 are much as they are for 7.4; most important difference is that there is no official RC of 7.8 yet so we are simply checking out the latest version of the core libraries (TODO: ideally, we'd be using a specific snapshot, but this is made a bit awkward by the fact that ghc does not make proper use of git subrepos).
+The instructions for 7.8 are much as they are for 7.4, though it may be more troublesome to get the right versions of libraries (TODO: ideally, we'd be using a specific snapshot, but this is made a bit awkward by the fact that ghc does not make proper use of git subrepos).

 * Get ghc from fpco; in ~/env/fpco-patched-7.8/local/src, run